radareorg/radare2-book/basic_commands/print_modes.md

 ###3.5.9 Configuring the disassembler

-There are multiple options that can be used to configure the output of the disassembly, all these options are described using `e? asm.`
+There are multiple options that can be used to configure the output of the disassembler, all these options are described using `e? asm.`

                   asm.os: Select operating system (kernel) (linux, darwin, w32,..)